USB and Removable Media Security

 ✓ Key Point

 Many organisations use endpoint controls (Microsoft Intune, Jamf, or DLP tools) to block unauthorised USB devices entirely.
-If your organisation has this policy and you have a legitimate business need, request approval from IT rather than trying to work around the block.
-The policy exists for good reasons.
+If your organisation blocks USB devices and you have a business need, ask IT for approval rather than working around it.

 Secure Disposal

-Deleting files or formatting a USB drive does not securely erase the data — recovery tools can restore it in seconds.
+Deleting files or formatting a USB drive does not securely erase the data, and recovery tools restore it in seconds.
 Return drives to IT for:

 • Physical destruction (shredding)